SABS-R3/software-engineering-day1/_episodes/12-procedural.md

 > ~~~
 > {: .language-python}
 >
-> The `for-else` structure used in the second example is relatively unusual, but can be useful when you're using a loop to search for a value.
+> The `for-else` structure used here is relatively unusual, but can be useful when you're using a loop to search for a value.
 > The `else` block is executed if and only if the loop execution completes normally - i.e. when `break` is not used.
 > When you're using a loop to search for something, this means that it has not been found.
 >